delta/codecharacter-player-docs-2019/player_state.rst

 		The soldier's current HP

+	.. cpp:member:: bool is_immune

+		True if this soldier is currently invulnerable to damage (having respawned recently), false otherwise

 	.. cpp:member:: SoldierState state

 		An enum describing the state of the soldier.
 Can be ``SoldierState::IDLE``, ``SoldierState::MOVE``, ``SoldierState::ATTACK``, ``SoldierState::PURSUIT`` or ``SoldierState::DEAD``.